2013–14 Nebraska Cornhuskers men's basketball team: Jordan Tyrance

-On November 5, 2013, just one day after the Cornhuskers defeated in-state opponent Nebraska-Kearney in an exhibition game, walk-on Jordan Tyrance informed head coach Tim Miles that he was leaving the team due to personal reasons, stating, '"I just had some personal things that I needed to take care of.
+On November 5, 2013, just one day after the Cornhuskers defeated in-state opponent Nebraska-Kearney in an exhibition game, walk-on Jordan Tyrance informed head coach Tim Miles that he was leaving the team for personal reasons, stating, '"I just had some personal things that I needed to take care of.
 I love the sport, I mean collegiate sports get tough, and it's a big time commitment.'"
 Besides having balanced homework and practice, Tyrance was also caring for his two-year-old daughter Kyalinn. '"I had some family I need to spend time with, a daughter, and just needed to handle my home stuff.
 She's my life [and] she deserves to have a father that's around, and watching her grow up.'"

 Deverell Biggs

 Deverell Biggs did not play and was absent from the team during their win over Minnesota on January 26, 2013.
 Biggs tweeted that his absence was due to "personal reasons."
 On January 27, 2014 Head Coach Miles dismissed Biggs from the team.
 According to sources Biggs missed a film session on the day of the Minnesota game, but according to Miles, no single incident led to Biggs' dismissal.

 Biggs was the first in-state recruit to sign with Nebraska in 10 seasons, but faced a number of disciplinary woes prior to his dismissal.
 In December 2012, during Biggs' redshirt season, he was cited for DUI and leaving the scene of an accident.
 That led to a two-game suspension to start the 2013-2014 season.
 Biggs didn't make the trip to Cincinnati on December 28, 2013 for disciplinary reasons after missing a film session.
 Biggs was also cited Jan.
 5 by University of Nebraska-Lincoln police for running a stop sign and driving on a suspended license.